 Blanchard grinding consists of a wheel that is mounted on the machine, as holders are holding the workpiece in place.
-Blanchard grinding often leaves a distinctive pattern on the side of the workpiece that was ground.
-That being said, a workpiece can be easily identifiable with the pattern it leaves.
+This machining process often leaves a distinctive pattern on the side that was grinding material off during processing.
+That being said, workpieces are easily identifiable with the pattern it leaves.
 Additionally, This process works best for larger workpieces that need an excessive amount of material removed.
-This type of machine doesn’t allow the finished component to have a precise finishing surface.
+On the contrary, his type of machine doesn’t allow the finished component to have a precise finishing surface.
 Typically, a machine shop that would use a Blanchard grinding machine would need to have a flexible tolerance of over .001in.

 What is Surface Grinding?

-Surface grinding consists of a spinning wheel covered in rough particles that gets lowered onto the workpiece and moves in a front to back motion on the workpiece.
+Surface grinding consists of a spinning wheel that’s covered in rough particles that’s lowered onto the workpiece and move in a front-to-back motion on the workpiece.
 This can remove both metallic and non-metallic substances from materials.
-Typically, the table is in control by a magnetic material that’s being finished.
+Typically, the table is in control by a magnetic material that’s processing.
 While there are several ways to have the spindle set up on this machine to finish different types of workpieces to achieve its goals, it is generally a multi-step process.
 Commonly, the three different ways the spindle can be positioned are horizontally, vertically, and then a single- or double-disc plate that would have both a vertical and horizontal spindle.
 Surface grinding requiring multiple steps often results in needing a polishing application when complete.